epfl-si/ansible-collection-rhel/roles/awscli/README.md

 Role AWS CLI
 =========

-Install and configure AWS CLI v2
+Install and configure AWS CLI v2.
+Use this role with `become: true` in case your ansible user doesn't have the right to write into `awscli_install_dir`.

 This role handle multiple profiles configured on the same computer at the same time.
 To switch between profiles, use `aws <command> --profile <name>`